Chad Hart, ISU Extension Grain Marketing Economist, provides a summary of the latest WASDE report.

 Question: Once released, may I harvest my corn as silage for feed?

 Check with your crop insurance company.
 In a county where corn can be insured as grain only, the corn will be released, or harvested as silage or sold as feed.
 Any grain will be counted as production for your claim.
 In a county where corn can be insured as silage, the harvested silage will be counted as production.

 Question: What is the difference among insurance units?

 Many farmers have chosen to insure their crops using enterprise units in order to pay less expensive insurance premiums.
 Under enterprise units, losses are calculated by crop by county.
 Therefore all the corn planted by a farmer in a given county would be added together to determine a loss.
 If a farmer has chosen optional units, then losses are calculated by crop by field unit.
 Premiums are typically higher if choosing optional units but a good yield on one field does not cancel out the loss on another field.

 Question: When will farmers be receiving indemnity payments for their crop insurance losses?

-Adjusters will be busy with the increase in losses in Southeast Iowa.
+Adjusters will be busy with the increase in losses in areas that have been impacted.
 As soon as you are finished harvesting notify your insurance agent and an adjuster will be assigned to you.
 Insurance companies cannot defer payments to the next tax year, but claims adjusted late in the year may not be paid out until the following year.

 Question: What is the maximum price that the harvest time indemnity price (average October futures price) can reach?

-The maximum harvest indemnity price values for 2018 are twice of the projected price; or $7.92/bu for corn and $20.32/bu for soybeans, respectively.
+The maximum harvest indemnity price values for 2020 are twice of the projected price; or $7.76/bushel for corn and $18.34/bushel for soybeans, respectively.

-Question: Can indemnity payments for drought be deferred for income tax purposes until 2019?
+Question: Can indemnity payments be deferred for income tax purposes until 2021?